stimmedcow/Outward/ExtendedHotbar/README.md

 One of the features I most wanted was to display the remaining time of a buff/debuff under the icons.
 This and the next set of changes help accomplish that.
 Eventually, a config option will be added to enable/disable the text if users don't want this feature.

+This set of changes requires a class edit, so be sure to note all the changes in the entire class.

 Assembly: `Assembly-CSharp`

 Old: `10.
 StatusEffectIcon-Old.cs`